 In the next section, we shall show the following theorem: \begin{thm} Suppose the basic flow is Class (ii), and fix $\alpha$ so that the Class (ii) conditions are satisfied.
 If there exists $g(y)\in H^1_0$ such that $R_{\alpha}(g)< 0$, the flow is unstable.
 Furthermore, if the basic flow is Class (i), a necessary and sufficient condition for stability is that no such $g(y)\in H^1_0$ exists. \end{thm}

 The second half of the theorem is somewhat similar to that derived by \cite{Howard1964} and \cite{Lin2003} for shear flows, but the first half is entirely new.
 We also remark that in the case of the Rayleigh equation, it can be proved that the phase speed of the neutral solution is in the range of $U(y)$, denoted $\mathcal{R}$, by Howard's semicircle theorem, and that there are no pathological modes when $k>0$.
+Moreover, when $k=0$, a regular mode can be found analytically.
 Those facts are used, for example, in proofs by \cite{Howard1964}, \cite{Balmforth_Morrison1999}, and \cite{Hirota_etal2014}, but they do not in general apply to stability problems more complex than the Rayleigh equation.
 This is essentially the reason why \cite{Tung1981} struggled to incorporate the effect of non-zero $\beta$ into the theory, but as we will see in the next section, the solution is, in fact, simple.